sunisho/bookshelf/content/post/100-years-of-solitude.md

 +++

 The generational tale of one family in South America.
+This one is hard to read, but becomes worth it at around page 300.
+It all makes sense, and the journey proves itself.